akeneo/pim-docs/migrate_pim/apply_patch/apply_patch_ee_flexibility.rst

 Be aware that your composer.json won't be updated and some dependencies might be missing or from an outdated version.

-You have to check whether the latest composer.json is different from your own.
-In this case you should backup your current composer.json and download the newest one beforehand.
+You have to make sure you have the latest version of composer.json.
+If this isn't the case, you should backup your current composer.json and download the newest one before updating.

-Double check in the output of this command that the 6.0.2 version has been fetched, you can also check it by using the following command:
+Double check in the output of this command that the 6.0.50 version has been fetched.
+You can also check this by running the following command:

 .. code-block:: bash